Thank you to Georgetown/Scott County Tourism for providing complimentary tickets to Ward Hall. All opinions listed are 100% my own.

 The basement area of the home (which is 4000 square feet itself) is where I was most intrigued.
 The older homes of this era had a complete house underneath the house.
 This is where you would find most of the servants.

-In fact, there were even a set of stairs that came up that would allow the staff to come and go without being seen by guests.
+There were even a set of stairs that came up that would allow the staff to come and go without being seen by guests.

 In the basement we found the kitchen, full of cooking utensils and so many cool artifacts.

-In another room we found what the tour guide said would have probably been used as a root cellar or pantry for foods and wine.
-The cobblestone bricks would keep the room cool in the summer time.
+In another room, we found what the tour guide said would have probably been used as a root cellar or pantry for foods and wine.
+The cobblestone bricks would keep the room cool in the summertime.

 The Exterior of the Home